energydrink9/stem_continuation_dataset_generator/README.md

 ![example workflow](https://github.com/energydrink9/stem_continuation_dataset_generator/actions/workflows/python-app.yml/badge.svg)

-This repository can be used to create audio datasets for the generation of music stems that are a continuation of an input music audio file.
+This repository can be used to create audio datasets for the generation of stem continuations of music audio files.
+The code uses [Dask](https://www.dask.org/) in order to scale the dataset processing on a cluster of virtual machines in the cloud.
+The application is configured to run on AWS EC2 and to use S3 as storage.

 ### Initial setup